sematext/docs/docs/synthetics/user-journey-scripts.md

 ### Troubleshooting syncing issues

 If your sync workflow run fails, you can see which step caused the failure and review the logs to troubleshoot.
-In the example below we can see which scripts weren't synced and why the sync failed (API key was not provided).
+In the example below we can see which scripts weren't synced and why the sync failed (the API key was not provided).

  ![Troubleshooting syncing issues - invalid API key](../images/synthetics/sync-browser-scripts-troubleshooting-1.png)